shibby360/linguistics-stuff/chhayan/adjectives.md

 # Adjectives
-Adjectives do not copy case, however gender does get copied.
+Adjectives do not copy case, however gender and number does get copied.
 Endings:
 | Masculine | Feminine | Neutral | Plural |
 | --- | --- | --- | --- |